 So the other day I turned on the TV and immediately after our 4 year StarTimes FTA (Free to Air) decoder was done loading, I was confronted with a familiar message box, namely: Channel List is Empty.
 Why familiar?

 Well, this wasn’t the first time it had done this.
-As a matter of fact, by now I had lost count of thet number of times it had done this.
-All I knew is that it had started earlier this year (2016) and used to come and go as it felt but not without some tinkering.
+As a matter of fact, by now I had lost count of the number of times it had done this.
+All I knew is that it had started earlier this year (2016) and used to come and go as it felt, but not after some tinkering.

 Up until this time, the remedy I had long perfected was simply to nudge the aerial cord at the back of the decoder followed by the automatic search after reboot.
 It rarely worked but usually after some reboots and a well-deserved break the thing eventually returned to sanity on its own.

-Realizing I had a serious problem they gave me the number of a technician who would have to come to our place of residence and do the troubleshooting.
-Sadly it was on Saturday and they’re only available on weekdays which meant I had to wait till Monday to have it checked.
+Realizing I had a serious problem, they gave me the number of a technician who would have to come to our place of residence and do the troubleshooting.
+Sadly it was on Saturday, and they were only available during weekdays which meant I had to wait till Monday to have it checked.

-Come Monday afternoon the technician arrives my place of residence and gets to work.
-Manual search was the first order of business which failed spectacularly as I had expected.
+Come Monday afternoon, the technician arrives at our place of residence and gets to work.
+Manual search was the first order of business, which failed spectacularly as I had expected.
 Next, after a quick check at my aerial connection he realizes I use those apparently useless “boosters” which he proceeds to pull apart in favour of a direct connection.